Allegralimit/Allegralimit/README.md

 - 👋 Hi, I’m @Allegralimit
-- 👀 I’m interested in making sense of data!
+- 👀 I lead teams to deliver IT services
-- 🌱 I’m a product manager
+- 🌱 Coding today, shaping tomorrow with AI
-- 💞️ I’m looking to collaborate on API microservices
+- 💞️ I build frameworks for AI transformation
-- 📫 How to reach me ...
+- 📫 you can reach me via my website mayukhee.com

 <!---
 Allegralimit/Allegralimit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.